Can Neck and Spine Misalignment Cause Migraines?

 If you find that your headaches fit into the cervicogenic profile, make an appointment with your health care provider to discuss this.
 When you schedule the appointment, be sure to ask for a consultation so you have adequate time to talk without either of you feeling rushed.

-Bring copies of your printed information that you can give them along with a cheat sheet with your particular symptoms and experiences.
+Bring copies of your printed information that you can give them along with a list of your particular symptoms and experiences.
 This helps keep the consultation on track.
 It's also helpful if you know which direction you'd like to go for treatment.

-IMPORTANT: Be sure your information is from a reputable source which your health care provider is probably familiar.
+Important: Be sure your information is from a reputable source that your health care provider is probably familiar.

 If your practitioner seems skeptical, give them time to digest this new information and do their own research, and make another consultation appointment.
 No practitioner can know everything.
-If they are not willing to listen or become your partner, search for another practitioner.
+If they are not willing to listen, look for another practitioner.